On diffeomorphisms of even-dimensional discs: The proofs of Theorems , , and , and Corollary

-By the second part of Proposition \ref{prop:FisTopModTop2n} the right-hand term vanishes; by the second part of Proposition \ref{prop:X1HtyEstimate} the left-hand term vanishes for all large enough $g$ (as $2n-4 \neq 2n-1$ and $2n-4 < 4n-3$): thus the middle term vanishes too.
+By the second part of \cref{prop:FisTopModTop2n} the right-hand term vanishes; by the second part of \cref{prop:X1HtyEstimate} the left-hand term vanishes for all large enough $g$ (as $2n-4 \neq 2n-1$ and $2n-4 < 4n-3$): thus the middle term vanishes too.

-For the second of these we consider the $\olG$-invariant part of the Bousfield--Kan spectral sequence from Section \ref{sec:BKSS}.
-The fourth band is the range of degrees $[4n-8, 4n-3]$, and $2n-3 < 4n-8$ as long as $n \geq 3$ so this band does not interact with degrees $2n-3$ and $2n-4$.
-Consulting Figure \ref{fig:bb-ss-emb-2n}, it follows that the differential
+For the second of these we consider the $G^{\fr, [\ell]}_g$-invariant part of the Bousfield--Kan spectral sequence from \cref{sec:BKSS}; there we determined the $\smash{G^{\fr,[[\ell]]}_g}$-invariant part, but restriction along $G^{\fr, [\ell]}_g \leq G^{\fr,[[\ell]]}_g$ induces an isomorphism on invariants by the discussion in \cref{sec:irreps}.
+The fourth band is the range of degrees $[4n-8, 4n-3]$, and $2n-3 < 4n-8$ as long as $n \geq 3$ so this band does not contain the degrees $2n-3$ and $2n-4$.
+Consulting \cref{thm:outcome-emb-calc} \ref{enum:outcome-iii}, it follows that the differential

-must be surjective and hence an isomorphism, as this is the only way for the latter term to die in this spectral sequence.
+must be surjective, as this is the only way for the latter term to die in this spectral sequence, and hence must be an isomorphism.
 As the former term is the only one contributing to total degree $2n-3$, the required vanishing follows. \end{proof}